justinphilpott/towerofhanoi/index.md

 ---
-description: Documentation for the app
-title: Introduction
+title: Overview
 has_children: false
 nav_order: 1
 ---

 # Tower of Hanoi app documentation
-## An overview of the puzzle, its history and my interest in it, state and process modelling, model based testing and some notes on optimization.
+## an overview of the puzzle, state and process modelling, model based testing and some notes on development, plus a quick view into the interesting complexity ,

 ---

 I initially creative this game as a small test of the state management library XState, which ended up becoming a web app build on NextJS, Chakra UI and XState.
-TEst test